tableau/server-client-python/docs/docs/api-ref.md

 ## Authentication

-You can use the TSC library to manage authentication, so you can sign in and sign out of Tableau Server and Tableau Online.
-The authentication resources for Tableau Server are defined in the `TableauAuth` class and they correspond to the authentication attributes you can access using the Tableau Server REST API.
+You can use the TSC library to sign in and sign out of Tableau Server and Tableau Online.
+The credentials for signing in are defined in the `TableauAuth` class and they correspond to the attributes you specify when you sign in using the Tableau Server REST API.

 <br>
 <br>